ankit-m/daiict-sen-team-13/meeting_logs/29-01-2016_proposal_and_feasibility.md

 5) There should be team-involvement in every work of the project.

+FOr communication we decided to use Whatsapp and for the doubts and issues we will use Github.

-After the norms we made the headline points on the proposal and feasibility report .
+After the norms we made the headline points on the proposal and feasibility report .So we divided the feasibility report which is rejected in three main points.
+1) Main idea
+2) Explaination in brief
+3) Reasons to why it was rejected.

 Meeting ended : 9:35 PM.